-Many people know the common risks for heart disease such as family history, high blood pressure, high cholesterol, being overweight, and smoking.
+Many people know common risks for heart disease, including family history, high blood pressure, high cholesterol, being overweight, and smoking.
 It turns out there may be more risk factors than you realize.

 1. Eating at the wrong time

 Electronic cigarettes are safer than real cigarettes, but they’re far from harmless.
-E-cigarettes contain formaldehyde and acetone, which can affect blood pressure regulation, promote blood clots, and accelerate the formation of plaque in the arteries and nicotine which is a stimulant and increases heart rate and blood pressure.
+E-cigarettes contain formaldehyde and acetone, which affect blood pressure regulation, promote blood clots, and accelerate the arterial plaque formation.
+Many vapes also contain nicotine which is a stimulant and increases heart rate and blood pressure.

 3. Having a negative body image